 After I graduated, I struggled with coming to terms with difficult events in my past, figuring out what my purpose is, and trying my best to prepare for a successful career as a scientist.
 My doubts lingered.
 What am I looking for?
 I was tired of asking that question.
 I was tired of all the crazy things it lead to in my life.
 How could I trust anyone truly wanted to support me?
 During this time, I opened up.
 I began speaking to officials from Indiana University-Bloomington about my experience.
 I told them about how I had tried to answer questions related to the purpose of college education and my pre-medical friends retaliated against me.
 I told them how the questions I wanted to talk about weren’t some kind of side hobby or interest of mine but actual fundamental pieces of any student’s essential education.
 It was so much so that I needed that opportunity or right to ask them so that I could further my education, seeing as how negatively they were affecting my life.
 Every time I wrote out my story or spoke to someone about it, I felt like I needed a glass of water or needed to take a walk.
 I also told them I wasn’t trying to do anything in particular.
 My sole intention was to share the story because it was the right thing to do.

 In August I got off the phone with a senior investigator from the university.
 I had explained to her everything that happened.
 She said what I went through was egregiously wrong and should have never happened to anyone.
 She said they’re going to require racial and religious bias training from the Dean and other staff members that were involved.
+They even held the student who bullied me (who is now at the Indiana University School of Medicine) and held her accountable to the allegations I put forward.
 She said this because the Dean and the pre-medical student who bullied me were both white women.
 They said they were going to keep close check on all of the Dean’s communication of all forms.
 I told the investigator I didn’t want anymore input.

 It took 3 years.
 But I finally got my voice heard and taken seriously from the university.
 That’s all I needed to know that I won.
 I began to realize the university would probably handle issues related to the purpose of a college education much differently from now and onward.
 They would recognize the struggle of students who don’t see a purpose in anything anymore and recognize that as a valid, vulnerable position that needs to be defended and protected such that students could make the world a better place and achieve their goals.
 That was the proof the university could act in the way I wanted it to, and that my goals could be achieved.
 The university took my side in making the future a brighter place not just for me but for anyone who wishes to learn.
 I never knew whether I was truly a victim of racism or Islamophobia, either, but the university’s action in taking the issue of a racial or religious bias seriously at least satisfied me.